THEY SAY: The legendary stomping-ground of Robin Hood, this 450 acre country park is now part of the Sherwood Forest National Nature Reserve.

 There’s a choice of ten attractions to choose from, with everywhere from Twycross Zoo and Leicester Outdoor Pursuits Centre to Stonehurst Family Farm and Swadlincote Ski Centre.
 (See bottom of this post for a full list)

 It seemed perfect for our family because visiting new places and making memories is what life is all about for us.
+The deal is for two adults and two children, but extra children can be added for £20.

 Just remember to print three versions of the e-ticket off and take it with you to each attraction, where the barcode is scanned.